Sankey diagrams - a definition:

 Source: Chong, C.; Ni, W.; Ma, L.; Liu, P.; Li, Z. The Use of Energy in Malaysia: Tracing Energy Flows from Primary Source to End Use.
 Energies 2015, 8, 2828-2866.

-- Sankey diagrams are used for visualization of material, cost or energy flows.
+- A Sankey diagram is used for visualization of material, cost or energy flows

-- They have directed arrows (between at least two nodes), they feature flows in a process, production system or supply chain.
+- They have directed arrows (between at least two nodes) featuring flows in a process, production system or supply chain

 - They draw the attention of the reader to the largest flows, the largest consumer, the main losses.
-Flow quantities that have different dimensions are understood intuitively.
+Supported by different colors flow quantities that have different dimensions are understood intuitively

-- Using Sankey diagrams you communicate effectively and get your message across: Whether it is to external stakeholders or within your project team.
+- Using Sankey diagrams you communicate your data effectively and get your message across: Whether it is to external stakeholders or within your project team

-The software e!Sankey is a dedicated tool for drawing Sankey diagrams.
+The software e!Sankey is a dedicated tool to create Sankey diagrams.
 This tool is suited for the visualization of energy, material or money flows.
 With e!Sankey you can easily draw flows and nodes to visualize your most important data.